shaficse/Debiasing_Variational_Autoencoder/README.md

 # Debiasing_Variational_Autoencoder
-In the second repository, we'll explore two prominent aspects of applied deep learning: facial detection and algorithmic bias.
+ we'll explore two prominent aspects of applied deep learning: facial detection and algorithmic bias.

 Deploying fair, unbiased AI systems is critical to their long-term acceptance.
 Consider the task of facial detection: given an image, is it an image of a face?
 This seemingly simple, but extremely important, task is subject to significant amounts of algorithmic bias among select demographics.